ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 ##### CSS animation (color)

-We are doing our app for children first.
-Let's do active key appearance more attractive, to get better educational effect.
+We are making the app for our children first.
+Let's make the active key appearance more attractive, to get better educational effect.

 In `styles.css` create `pulse` animation.
 And replace `background-color` with it in `.key.active`.